Locations throughout Oklahoma

 From 14 through 15 years old, you can drive:

-On the most direct route from their home and school for the purpose of school attendance when school is in session.
+For permit holders who reside on a farm, they can take the most direct route from their home and school for the purpose of school attendance when school is in session.

-At NO time with non-family passengers under 18.
+No non-family passengers under 18.

 From 5:00 am to 9:00 pm, while going to, from, or in conjunction with any farm job, employment, or other farm related work.